 How to Keep Your HVAC System Safe During a Storm

 A thunderstorm can cause a lot of damage in a lot of different ways.
 Your HVAC system is not immune from the damage that a storm can cause.
 That’s why it’s important to properly prepare your HVAC system to ensure it can continue to keep you comfortable both during and after a storm in Burbank.
-To help ensure that you’re aware of every storm-related HVAC threat, here is a guide on storm preparation from the HVAC pros at Air Max HVAC, Inc.
+To help ensure that you’re aware of every storm-related HVAC threat, here is a guide on storm preparation from the HVAC pros at Air Max HVAC.

 Prepare Your Home

 Whenever a storm is coming, it’s important to take steps to prepare your home for the storm.
 You should consider pre-cooling your home to ensure your home stays cool if you can’t use your HVAC system.
-Set your thermostat a few degrees cooler than normal so that your air conditioner has time to achieve the lower temperature.
+Set your thermostat a few degrees cooler than normal so that your air conditioner has time to achieve a lower temperature.
 Then, make sure that all of your home’s windows and doors are closed so that the cold air stays inside for as long as possible.
 Thus, even if you have a power outage, your home is unlikely to become uncomfortable for several hours.

 Inspect Your Outdoor HVAC Equipment

 Another important step to take before a storm hits is to inspect your outdoor HVAC equipment.
 You’ll want to look for any existing damage to the equipment so that you can get a good idea of its current operating state.
 It’s best if you take a few pictures of the unit so that you can compare the current condition of the unit with its condition after the storm.
-By performing this before-and-after comparison, you’ll be better able to identify any damage that happened during the storm that needs the attention of Air Max HVAC, Inc.
+By performing this before-and-after comparison, you’ll be better able to identify any damage that happened during the storm that needs the attention of Air Max HVAC.

 Think About Power